sw-li/playwithJoojoo/README.md

 2. a memory card - pair the same photos of Joojoo
 3. a memory card - find the card with shrimps

-`
-technical challenges resoved in the making
+*technical challenges resoved in the making:
 - smooth mouse mouvement, the drawn object on canvas block the onmousemove listener, which cause the control lagging.
+- double canvas relative position problems
-- images loading for canivore mode, drawImg can't be executed when the images are not yet loaded `
+- images loading for canivore mode, drawImg can't be executed when the images are not yet loaded*

 <br>